Ever get the urge to update a ton of files? I know I do. For example, I recently changed multiple hundred coffeescript files from the syntax of

 before the last q (which will run the

-Just make sure your q register is empty!
-This would allow you to run your macro
+make sure your q register is empty!
+This would allow you to run your macro once,

-once, without specifying the number of times to run it, because vim will run
+without specifying the number of times to run it, because vim will run the macro

 Want to kick ass at vim?
 Pick up a copy of Vim for Rails Developers and become blazing-fast!
 If you want to hang out with fellow vim users to swap awesome tips like this, be sure to head to the Boston Vim Meetup!